Upper Senegal and Niger

 Upper Senegal and Niger (Haut Sénégal et Niger) was a colony in French West Africa, created on 21 October 1904 from colonial Senegambia and Niger by the decree "For the Reorganisation of the general government of French West Africa".
+It was split into French Upper Volta and French Sudan in 1920 and 1921.

-At its creation, the "Colony of Upper Senegal and Niger" contained the old territories of Upper Senegal, the Middle Niger, and the military Niger territory.
+At its creation, the "Colony of Upper Senegal and Niger" contained the old territories of Upper Senegal, the Middle Niger, and three military territories in Niger.
+The colonial region covered 300000 mi2 and the military region of Niger covered a further 50000 mi2.
 Its capital was Bamako.

 History

-From early on Upper Senegal and Niger was wracked by violence in the face of colonial reorganization and taxation.
+French expeditions and colonization into the Middle Niger region by the French gained steam in the 1880s.
+Bamako was established as a French colonial post in 1883.
+A series of military expeditions led to French imperial control over the Imamate of Futa Jallon and treaties with other groups by the 1890s.

+Further French colonial reorganization and taxation led to rebellions.
 Most notable were the Kobkitanda rebellion, led by the blind cleric Alfa Saibou, and the Karma revolt (December 1905–March 1906) of Oumarou Karma.
 The latter engulfed much of the Niger valley and was suppressed by four French columns arriving from Dori, Gao, Tahoua, and Zinder.

 A decree of 2 March 1907 added the cercles of Fada N'gourma and Say, which had been part of the colony of French Dahomey (present-day Benin).
 On 1 January 1912, the military territory of Niger was split off from Upper Senegal and Niger, and was erected into a colony in 1922.

 Between November 1915 and February 1917, the Colony of Upper Senegal and Niger witnessed vastly popular, temporarily successful, and sustained armed opposition to the colonial government in its western Volta region, which is referred to as the Volta-Bani War.
 It challenged colonial government authority for more than a year in an area stretching from Koudougou (in present-day Burkina Faso) in the east, to the banks of the Bani River (present-day Mali) in the west.
 This was the most significant armed opposition to colonial authority organized anywhere in sub-Saharan Africa in the period preceding World War II.